MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/expressions.md

 The Q# syntax for string interpolations is a subset of the C# syntax.
 Following are the key points as they pertain to Q#:

-* The most notable distinction is that Q# does not support verbatim (multi-line) interpolated strings.

 * To identify a string literal as an interpolated string, prepend it with the `$` symbol.
 There can be no white space between the `$` and the `"` that starts a string literal.

 * The following is a basic example using the [`Message`](xref:microsoft.quantum.intrinsic.message) function to write the result of a measurement to the console, alongside other Q# expressions.